G42makes/nes_2048/README.md

 * Add some sound
 * Add more interesting stuff to the playfield(ie game name at the top, more interesting graphics for win/loss)
 * Timer
+* New win/loss render that handles larger game boards better.
 * Options Page
   * Pallet choice
   * Tile choice